-In this interview, Barbara Oakley (@barbaraoakley), 8-time author and creator of Learning to Learn, an online course with over a million enrolled students, shares the science and strategies to learn more quickly, overcome procrastination and get better at practically anything.
+Barbara Oakley, the creator of Learning to Learn, an online course with over a million enrolled students, shares the science of learning quickly, overcoming procrastination, and getting better at practically anything.

 Just when I start to think I’m using my time well and getting a lot done in my life, I meet someone like Barbara Oakley.

 Barbara is a true polymath.
 She was a captain in the U.S. Army, a Russian translator on Soviet trawlers, a radio operator in the South Pole, an engineer, university professor, researcher and the author of 8 books.

 Oh, and she is also the creator and instructor of Learning to Learn, the most popular Massive Open Online Course (MOOC) ever(!), with over one million enrolled students.

 In this fascinating interview, we cover many aspects of learning, including how to make it stick so we remember more and forget less, how to be more efficient so we learn more quickly, and how to remove the barriers that get in the way of effective learning.

 We go deep on: